 6. Side Cut Hair

 Stark lines and sharp contrast are key to pulling off this look side cut hairstyle.
-There’s a clear separation between your hairline and the length of hair on top with this look and creates the illusion of an undercut.
+There’s a clear separation between your hairline and the length of hair on top with this look, creating the illusion of an undercut.

 This look is so easy to achieve.
-Tell your barber to uniform cut the sides and back with a high taper.
-Leave the top long and tousled while pulling the back of the hair forward slightly.
+Tell your barber to cut the sides and back with a high taper uniformly.
+Leave the top long and tousled while slightly pulling the back of the hair forward.

 For added style, connect your beard with the same length for a complete look.
 For additional variations, the back of the neck, sides, and even higher can be completely clean-shaven or a skin fade swapped for the taper.